sharnoff/badstudent/README.md

 Current features:
 * layers of feed-forward neurons with the logistic function serving as the activation funtion
-* easy supplying of data to train the network
-* real-time output of training status
+* different types of operations available as layers
+* free-form layer architecture (no recurrent features yet)
 * custom cost functions for network output
-* free-form layer architecture (no recurrent features yet)
 * custom optimization functions for correction
+* hassle-free supplying of data to train the network
+* real-time output of training status

 Future features:
-* different types of operations available as layers
 * custom functions for variable learning rates
 * saving / loading of networks